Brain Press: Workshops

 Safer, easy patination methods for metals that involve easily obtainable and kitchen chemicals to produce a wide range of blues, greens, browns, blacks, greys and reddish tones on most metals including precious.
 Application methods and control of pattern and surface are described.
 This is addressed as a compositional system.
 Workshop Subject List

 Gold Application Techniques: This lets you paint and design with different metal colors onto background metals.
 The results of a two year research project for the Society of North American goldsmiths.
 It includes fusion applications (gold painting), doublee, Keum-boo, depletion gilding (tumbaga, guanin), inlay, overlay procedures and a discussion of fire gilding.
 Control factors for free compositional choice are defined and demonstrated.
 Many of the techniques work well under enamels as given in a presentation to the 1993 Enamelist Society Conference in Cincin-nati.
 A free compositional system.
+Examples

 Resist Plating: This lets one quickly and freely compose with different metal colors onto metal surfaces.
 A unique, original workshop, it teaches how to use electroplating solutions with resists to compose with.
 Results can be very painterly and it is easily learned.
 Simple resists allow free compositional choice in a ‘Batik’ approach to surface.
 The standard (toxic and now less toxic available) jewelry shop solutions; copper, nickel, silver and gold are used.
 Simple patinas offer greens, blues, browns and black.
-This is a way of making pictures, of painting using the colors of metals.Top
+This is a way of making pictures, of painting using the colors of metals.Examples

 Catches, Findings and Mechanical devices: A range of simple and complex hand-made findings and mechanisms are demonstrated and described.
 The concept of relative fitting is emphasized.
 This results in more successful construction technique and technical problem solving skills than traditional 'blueprint building' approaches may offer.
 Production aids and bench tricks are discussed.
 If short this workshop is mostly lecture.Workshop Subject List